Aka 7even

-Luca Marzano, known professionally as Aka 7even (born 23 October 2000) is an Italian singer, rapper and songwriter.
+Luca Marzano (born 23 October 2000), known professionally as Aka 7even, is an Italian singer-songwriter.

+Life and career

 In 2020, he took part at the 20th edition of the Italian talent show Amici di Maria De Filippi, where he ended up second in the "Singers" section behind to Sangiovanni and fourth overall.
 He released his first studio album Aka 7even in May 2021, which peaked at number three of FIMI's album chart and was certified platinum in Italy.
 On 14 November 2021, he won the MTV Europe Music Award for Best Italian Act at the 2021 MTV Europe Music Awards in Budapest, Hungary.

 He competed at the Sanremo Music Festival 2022 with the song "Perfetta così".
+On 30 November 2025, he was announced alongside LDA among the participants of the Sanremo Music Festival 2026.
+They competed with the song "Poesie clandestine".